GOP senator deletes inflammatory social media posts about Minnesota shootings | News Channel 3-12

 As of Tuesday afternoon, the posts no longer appeared on Lee’s X profile.
 CNN has reached out to Lee’s office for comment.

-The senator’s posts – made in the wake of the deadly attacks on Minnesota state representatives and their families that have raised concerns about lawmaker safety – ignited a firestorm of criticism.
+The Utah senator’s posts — made in the wake of the shootings that targeted Minnesota state representatives and their families, prompting concerns about lawmaker safety — ignited a firestorm of criticism.
 And Democratic Sen. Tina Smith of Minnesota confronted Lee about his rhetoric on Monday.

 “I told him that I thought it was brutal and cruel.
 He should think about the implications of what he’s saying and doing,” Smith said Monday evening.
 “It just further fuels this hatred and misinformation.”

-Democratic Sen. Amy Klobuchar of Minnesota also criticized Lee’s posts on Monday, telling MSNBC that morning: “I have condemned what Mike Lee did here at home, and I will speak to him about this when I return [to Washington] and what I’m going to tell him is, you know, this isn’t funny what happened here.”
+Asked whether Lee had indicated in his conversation with her Monday that he would take down the posts, Smith replied, “No, he did not say.
+I mean, I think he listened to me; I think he was honestly sort of surprised to be confronted in this way.”

+Speaking at a Tuesday news conference with members of her party, Sen. Amy Klobuchar echoed her fellow Minnesota Democrat, saying she was “very glad he took it down.”

-Klobuchar and Lee had a “good conversation” Tuesday morning and she’s glad he took the post down, the Minnesota senator’s office told CNN.
+Klobuchar and Lee had a “good conversation” Tuesday morning, the Minnesota senator’s office told CNN.

+Senate Minority Leader Chuck Schumer also weighed in at the news conference, arguing that the violence “didn’t happen by accident,” while criticizing “the kind of rhetoric that we hear some in the hard right use.”

 Democratic Sen. Richard Blumenthal of Connecticut added to the criticism Tuesday while speaking with reporters on Capitol Hill after a briefing on lawmaker safety.

 “I feel that a lot of the MAGA rhetoric is an accelerant to this kind of political violence that is burning and metastasizing in our society.
-And adding fuel to the fire is really irresponsible on the part of not just people in public life, but people who are members of these fringe groups that are increasingly a threat,” Blumenthal said.
+And adding fuel to the fire is really irresponsible on the part of not just people in public life, but people who are members of these fringe groups that are increasingly a threat,” Blumenthal said, without naming Lee.

-Blumenthal avoided chastising Lee by name, saying: “I really think that the problem is much broader than any single public official.
-And I feel that a lot of the MAGA rhetoric which is so threatening, or other kinds of fuel to the fire is – a real clear and present danger.”
+As CNN reported, the shootings have reignited the long-standing question of how to ensure the safety of 535 US lawmakers and their families with limited resources in an increasingly toxic political environment.

+State Rep. Melissa Hortman and her husband were killed in the weekend shootings, while state Sen. John Hoffman and his wife were injured.

 CNN’s Manu Raju and Alison Main contributed to this report.